 - "Heaven Sent", in which the Doctor can only get temporary escape from the Veil by confessing truths he never has before, has him admitting that contrary to his usual claims, he didn't leave Gallifrey in the first place because he was bored.
 Rather, he was scared of...something.
 No subsequent story has revealed what that was of yet.
 Thing is, after 50+ years fans came to accept that despite many teases, especially in the new series, the Doctor's backstory, real name, etc. will never be revealed in full because it would never live up to what they've seen him go through on his adventures.
 Thus, they were perfectly happy with him leaving Gallifrey "just because".

 - Robert Holmes was responsible for some of these back in the Classic days:

 - Firefly: "The Shepherd's Tale" comic was dedicated to exploring the Mysterious Past of Shepherd Book, whose backstory was hinted at somewhat less-than-subtly but never revealed on the show itself.
 Now, it was pretty well-known that he'd been quite senior in the Alliance military or policenote , but the twist?
 He'd started out as a spy for the Browncoats, making him Good All Along... and Jossing the fanon that had him being a disillusioned former patriot.
 The fandom were, not to put too fine a point on it, a bit disappointed.

-- Lampshaded in Sherlock, where the writers knew some people would be disappointed by how Sherlock faked his death, so put in the following lines, and later had Anderson point out some flaws in the plan that the fans had pointed out.
+- Lampshaded in Sherlock, where the writers knew some people would be disappointed by how Sherlock faked his death.
+Not only did they put in the following lines, but Anderson immediately points out a few flaws and questions if anything Sherlock just told him was the actual truth.

 Anderson: Not the way I'd have done it.